LiamJCates/Programming-Notes/Programming Methods/Fundamentals/_Introduction.md

 msg db 'Hello, world!',0xa
 len equ $ - msg

+This code is then translated into machine code that the computer can understand.

-As you can see, this is still not that easy to understand.
-In the next chapter, we will learn how to write the same program using languages that resemble human language to a much higher degree.
+However, this could be more user friendly still.
+There are many ways that the same program can be written using languages that resemble human language to a much higher degree.

 Why do we have programming languages?
 Machine code is very difficult for humans to write efficiently.
 It is perfect for computers, but we need something more comfortable to read, write, and understand.
 The time it takes to write a program, find errors and bugs in code, and update a program to add new features costs money.
 If the language we use can help us reduce the chance of introducing errors in code, it will reduce the costs.
 If it helps us understand the code when we read it, it will let us add new features faster, and so reduce costs.

 One goal of a programming language is that it must help us be efficient when we write programs.
 It is at this point that the higher-level programming languages enter the scene.
 They enable us to write our code in something that often, at least to some degree, resembles English.

 Look at the following code snippet:
 .data